AdobeDocs/workfront.en/help/quicksilver/manage-work/requests/create-and-manage-request-queues/create-routing-rules.md

    >[!NOTE]
    >
-   >&#42;If a user, `job role`, or team are deactivated after they are associated with a routing rule, the requests continue to be routed to them.
+   >&#42;If a user, ```job role```, or team are deactivated after they are associated with a routing rule, the requests continue to be routed to them.
 You must periodically take an inventory of all routing rules and replace deactivated assignments with active ones.

    When you route an issue to a project, users with permissions on the issue receive the permissions set on that project.
 For information about setting permissions on projects, see [Share a project in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/share-a-project.md).

-1. Select `Save`&nbsp;when done.
+1. Select**Save**&nbsp;when done.
-   This process only defines the Routing Rule.
-To ensure that the issue is routed when it is submitted to the Request Queue, you must select the routing rule on the `Queue Details` tab under  `Default Route`.
+   This process only defines&nbsp;the Routing Rule.
+To ensure that the issue is routed when it is submitted to the Request Queue, you must&nbsp;select the routing&nbsp;rule&nbsp;on the **Queue Details** tab under&nbsp;**Default Route**.
 For information about adding a Default Route to a Request Queue, see [Create a Request Queue](../../../manage-work/requests/create-and-manage-request-queues/create-request-queue.md).
    If you want to associate multiple routing rules with the Request Queue, you must create multiple Queue Topics and associate each one with a separate Routing Rule.
 For more information about creating a queue topic, see [Create Queue Topics](../../../manage-work/requests/create-and-manage-request-queues/create-queue-topics.md).